2018 Winter Olympic guests include Ivanka Trump, Pence, others

 President Trump’s daughter, Ivanka, who serves as an unpaid adviser, will lead the U.S. delegation to the closing ceremony at the Olympics, according to the White House.

+"We're excited to be here and are looking forward to several wonderful days," she added.

+Later, in a tweet, she thanked President Moon Jae-in and First Lady Kim Jung-sook for their "warm hospitality and the very special dinner at the historic Blue House, marking the start of our visit to South Korea."

-Ivanka will reportedly meet with South Korean President Moon Jae-in at the start of her weekend trip.
-However, she does not plan to meet with any North Korean officials while there, Reuters reported.
+Ivanka does not plan to meet with any North Korean officials while there, Reuters reported.

 Sarah Sanders